oneki/oneki.github.io/docs/state-management/30-global-state.md

 * ***Reducer* methods**: the role of these methods is to update the redux state.
 These methods are generally very simple.
 * ***Saga* methods**:
   * These methods are generally asynchronous and more complex.
-  * A saga method is more like a flow.
+  * A saga method is more like a flow or a scenario.
 Each step of the flow can be asynchronous and can trigger a re-render
   * A saga method never updates the Redux state by itself.
-It always calls a *Reducer* method to do that.
+It always calls a ***Reducer*** method to do that.

 > A redux service is unique across the application (singleton) and can be reused in multiple components.